-It can be hard to keep track of an entire group with so many different communication options available today.
+Managing a group online can be tricky with so many different communication options available today.
 Between text messaging, email, Facebook, and more, it can get very confusing to know who is doing what when everyone is on a different platform.
 That’s why creating an online profile for your group can a powerful way to track everything that needs to get done, while also providing a place for group members to talk with each other, have fun, and discuss important issues.

 But how do you get started?
-There are so many options for building a community online.
+There are so many options for building a community and managing a group online.
 Between different apps, websites, and all the small factors that go into creating a vibrant online group, what is best for your organization?
-We’ve put together this Ultimate Guide to Managing a Group Online to help you get your group’s online profile started off on the right foot.

 Congratulations, you’re already tackling this step just by reading this post!
 We know it can be really tempting to decide you need a group and immediately start creating a profile, registering a name, taking pictures or making graphics, but it’s probably best to go ahead and take some time to plan out what your new group is going to look like.
 First, do some research.
 See what options are available and what tools and strategies other groups are using online.
 Take some notes and present your findings to the rest of your group members.